kujeger/flatpak-gog/README.md

 flatpak-builder leaves some caching in .flatpak-builder, and the prepared Build/GAMENAME directory.
 These can also be safely removed once you have the game running.

 the flatpak repo contains the games you have packaged.
 Don't delete this.

+If you are planning to build a lot of flatpaks, disk use will quickly balloon.

 ## Troubleshooting
 Sometimes the start.sh script provided from GOG does not work right in our flatpak.